tanveersingh926/interactive-video-maker/README.md

 3. View Responses for User/Creator
 4. Delete Video
 5. Error Handling (currently it is partially done)
-6. Confirmation on the video being saved
+6. Confirmation of the video being saved
 7. User login
 8. Real NodeJS express API with mongoDB as database
+9. Display Thumbnails of videos in myVideos page in each card
+10. Custom controls of the video player i.e. seekBar, volume and play button

 [View at ProductHunt](https://www.producthunt.com/posts/vanhackathon-interactive-video-maker-2)